Table of Contents

-The bottle comes with a dropper, which you can then use to put drops under your tongue and hold for 90 seconds before swallowing.
+The CBD bottle comes with a dropper, which you can then use to put CBD oil drops under your tongue and hold for 90 seconds before swallowing.
 This is referred to as a sublingual administration, which, for many substances, is the fastest and most effective way of absorption.

 Additionally, CBD oil tends to have a long shelf-life, meaning it won't go bad before you can use it all.
 The bottles are small and easy to carry and store.

-Some people aren’t keen on the plant’s natural taste of CBD oil so If you think you may be thrown off by the taste but still want to try this method, we offer orange and mint-flavored tinctures to make the experience a little more enjoyable.
+Some people are not keen on the plant’s natural taste of CBD oil so If you think you may be thrown off by the taste but still want to try this method, we offer orange and mint flavored CBD tinctures to make the experience a little more enjoyable.

-We also have a simple CBD tincture guide for reference and additional tips.
+We also have a simple CBD tincture guide for reference to your questions and additional tips.

-If you want to skip the tincture completely, other options are edibles including gummies and softgels.
+If you want to use CBD oil but skip the tincture completely, other options are edibles including gummies and softgels.

-Softgels look more like a typical supplement.
-Softgels from a reputable supplier generally have nano emulsion technology and are highly absorbable.
-This means you receive the full CBD serving every time it is taken.
-This is one of the reasons why softgels tend to be extremely popular.
-Some CBD softgels are blended with other natural ingredients such as melatonin to help you sleep, or with curcumin to reduce inflammation.
+CBD Softgels look more like a typical supplement.
+CBD Softgels from a reputable supplier generally have nano emulsion technology and are highly absorbable.
+This means you receive the full CBD serving every time it is taken, this is one of the reasons why CBD softgels tend to be extremely popular.
+Some CBD capsules are blended with other natural ingredients such as melatonin to help you sleep, or with curcumin to reduce inflammation.

 A topical is something you put on your skin.
-It may be a lotion, salve, or a face mask.
+It may be a lotion, salve, cream or even a CBD face mask.

-It works by absorbing into the various layers of your skin, potentially providing fast results to your skin, joints, and muscles.
+A CBD topical application works by absorbing into the various layers of your skin, potentially providing fast results to targeted areas of your skin, joints, and muscles.